katherinesimeon/WeAreRLadies-text-data/README.md

 ## The Data

-There are two data files (one used for each talk):
+There are two data files, found [here](https://github.com/katherinesimeon/WeAreRLadies-text-data/tree/master/data) (one used for each talk):

  - `rocur_tweets_thru_June2019.csv` was used for the talk at R-Ladies Chicago
  - `rocur_tweets_thru_Dec2019.csv` was used at rstudio::conf(2020)